bazel-contrib/rules_jvm_external/README.md

 # Updating gmaven.bzl

 To update `gmaven.bzl`, run the following command.
-It will take about 5 minutes.
+It will take about 3 minutes.

 ```
-rm gmaven.bzl && javac GMavenToBazel.java && java GMavenToBazel
+bazel build //:gmaven_to_bazel_deploy.jar && java -jar bazel-bin/gmaven_to_bazel_deploy.jar
 ```

 # Known issues